Leptogenesis from spontaneous symmetry breaking during inflation: Post-inflationary Higgs relaxation

 Note that the reheating temperature can be obtained as a function of time via $T(t)\approx [30\rho_R(t)/(\pi^2 g_\ast)]^{1/4}$, where $T \sim t^{-1/2}$ as reheating completed.

 By solving the evolution of the background $\rho_{\theta}\left(t\right)$ and $a\left(t\right)$, we can then find out the dynamics of the Higgs VEV by the modified equation of motion

 with the initial Higgs VEV $h_{0}=\dot{\theta}_{0}/\sqrt{\lambda}$.
 Figure~\ref{fig:Higgs-evolution} shows a typical example of the Higgs relaxation from forced initial conditions where the oscillating amplitudes can reach $h \gg h_0$.
 We see that the finite temperature effect dominates the Higgs potential after the maximum reheating temperature is reached.
-Note that the decay of Higgs into SM particles via the non-perturbative channel of parametric resonance and the perturbative channel of thermalization are not taken into account. {\footnote{The non-perturbative and perturbative decay of Higgs into SM particles are not efficient before the maximal reheating temperature is reached \cite{Yang:2015ida}.}}
+Note that the decay of Higgs into SM particles via the non-perturbative channel of parametric resonance and the perturbative channel of thermalization are not taken into account {\footnote{The non-perturbative and perturbative decay of Higgs into SM particles are not efficient before the maximal reheating temperature is reached, see \cite{Yang:2015ida} for the case of free-fall relaxation and Appendix~\ref{AppendixC} for the case of forced relaxation.}} {\footnote{Parametric resonance of the Higgs mode functions does not necessarily happen in forced relaxation by a proper choice of the inflaton mass $m_\phi$, see Appendix~\ref{AppendixB}.}.}